marcellourbani/vscode_abap_remote_fs/client/README.md

 Please refer to the [wiki](https://github.com/marcellourbani/vscode_abap_remote_fs/wiki) for system requirements, [installation](https://github.com/marcellourbani/vscode_abap_remote_fs/wiki/installation) and [usage](https://github.com/marcellourbani/vscode_abap_remote_fs/wiki/usage) instructions

+## new in 0.5.19: CDS support

+Creation, deletion and syntax check works, no completion or other helps

 ## new in 0.5.18: Run abap unit tests

 Can be run from the menu or with hotkey ctrl+shift+F11 (sadly ctrl+shift+F10 was taken )